-While it's certainly possible to use many different kinds of tripods for video, we'd recommend taking one from the list we've put together in this article.
+While it's certainly possible to use many different kinds of tripods for video, the best 4K cameras demand the best support, and we'd recommend taking one from the list we've put together in this article.
 We've tested hundreds of tripods, and these are the ones we feel will give you the best results.
 Each one of these offers something that videographers will appreciate, whether it's the design of its lens, the type of head with which it comes, or its flexibility and portability.